 To take advantage of this GPU you’ll need an absolutely top-flight PC with no weaknesses.
 You’ll also need a high-performance 4K monitor to put the power of this GPU on display.
-In this article, we’ll demonstrate PremiumBuild’s Ultimate RTX 3090 Gaming PC.
+In this article, we’ll demonstrate PremiumBuild’s Ultimate RTX 3090 Intel-based Gaming PC for 2021

-Best RTX 3090 Gaming Build – The Parts List
+Best Intel RTX 3090 Gaming Build – The Parts List

-This CPU reigns supreme at present with gaming performance that bests anything AMD has to offer.
+The Intel Core i9-10900K CPU reigns supreme at present with gaming performance that bests anything AMD Zen 2 has to offer.
 It’s a 10-core part with hyperthreading making it an excellent all-rounder.
 Whether you’re looking to stream, multi-task or produce videos this CPU has your workload covered.
 It uses Intel’s ‘Thermal Velocity Boost’ algorithms to push clock speeds as high as 5.3GHz where temperature and power supply allows.
 With the RTX 3090 capable of extremely high frame rates even at 4K you’ll want the best possible CPU to underpin your system’s performance and as of now, the i9-10900K is it.

-The i9-10900K is a notoriously power hungry chip and all; that energy needs to be dissipated by your cooler.
-That’s why we’ve opted for a 360 MM AIO.
-This closed loop cooler uses a pump, liquid coolant and a large radiator to carry heat away from the CPU.
+The i9-10900K is a notoriously power-hungry chip and all; that energy needs to be dissipated by your cooler.
+That’s why we’ve opted for a 360 MM AIO with the Asus ROG STRIX LC 360 RGB.
+This closed-loop cooler uses a pump, liquid coolant and a large radiator to carry heat away from the CPU.
 The ASUS ROG branded pump head matches the motherboard whilst the RGB fans can be controlled via Aura sync, Asus’s control software.
 With a huge surface area and three fans there’s ample cooling capacity and noise can be kept to a minimum.
 This is a simple to fit and highly capable cooler in keeping with the theme of the overall PC build.

 The motherboard forms the core of the system and the i9-10900K warrants a premium option.
 The Asus ROG Maximum XII Hero is a Z490-chipset board packed full of features.
 It has one of the most robust voltage delivery systems available meaning you’ll be able to run your CPU at full capacity without worrying about the thermal impact on your components.
 This takes the form of a 14+2 phase power stage utilising 60Amp FETs for huge power capacity.
 There’s a host of overclocking features including on board reset and power switches, debugging code display, and dual EPS connectors to supply power to the CPU.
 It has three M.2 slots and a host of connectivity options including Dual LAN (1Gb and 5Gb) and Wifi 6 and Bluetooth, as well as the usual adornment of the various specification of USB ports.
 The audio solution is very high end using the S1220 codec chip and ROG Supreme FX 7.1 sound.
 Aesthetically the board is on point with M.2 drive covers and a slick discreet anodised finish and a prominent ROG logo.
 This board gives you all the functionality and connectivity you need to allow the rest of the components shine.